 For many Tarot readers, Tarot decks are companions.
 Each deck brings a story of knowledge and inspiration through each of its cards.

-The symbolism and energy from each deck varies, which can ultimately impact a reader’s interpretation of a deck.
+The symbolism and energy from each deck vary, which can ultimately impact a reader’s interpretation of a deck.
 Is it easy to ask a stranger for advice on a personal matter?

 Consider this question as it applies to a Tarot deck.
 If you have a new or unfamiliar Tarot deck, are you able to understand messages and symbols that are specific to that deck?